scala-native/scala-native/docs/user/interop.rst

 Currently, only static object methods can be exported.
 To export accessors of field or variable in static object use ``@exportAccessors(getterName: String, setterName: String)``.
 If you omit the explicit names in the annotation constructor, Scala Native would create exported methods with ``set_`` and ``get_`` prefixes and name of field.

 `int ScalaNativeInit(void);` function is special exported function that needs to be called before invoking any code defined in Scala Native.
 It returns `0` on successful initialization and non-zero value in the otherwise.
+By default a dynamic library constructor would be generated to invoke this function.
+If for some reason you need to disable automatic initialization of Scala Native upon loading dynamic library and invoke it manually in user code set `SCALANATIVE_NO_DYLIB_CTOR` environment variable.
+You can also disable generation of library constructors by defining `-DSCALANATIVE_NO_DYLIB_CTOR` in NativeConfig::compileOptions of your build.

 .. code-block:: scala